imagitama/vrc-questifyer/README.md

 A Unity plugin that makes it easy to create a Quest version of a VRChat avatar.

-Tested with the Canis Woof by Rezillo Ryker in Unity 2019.4.31f1 with VRC SDK 2022.04.21.03.29.
+Tested with the Airplane Dragon avatar in Unity 2019.4.31f1 with VRC SDK 3.4.1 (VCC).

 ## Steps

-Start in Android (Quest) mode.

-1. Install the plugin `.unitypackage`
+1. Install the package into your project
-2. Duplicate the scene that contains your PC avatar (tip: rename it with "Quest" on the end) and open it
-3. Open PeanutTools -> VRC Questifyer
-4. Drag your avatar into the field
-5. Select the settings you want
-6. Click "Questify"

-It will keep the original avatar in the scene so that you can repeat the process as many times as you like.
+2. Right click any object in your scene (eg. your "Body") and add the **VRC Questify** component
+3. Add actions that will automatically apply when you try and upload your Quest avatar

+You can also open the main window by going to PeanutTools -> VRC Questifyer.
+It gives you an overview of everything in your scene.

+### Actions

+#### Switch To Material

+It overrides all materials of the current renderer (mesh, particle system, etc.) with the provided materials.

+#### Remove Game Object

+Deletes the object.

+#### Remove Component

+Deletes the specified components from the game object.
+Useful for removing VRChat PhysBones, dynamic lights, constraints or other PC-only components.

 ## Development